Protect your interests by knowing what to do after a parking lot car accident. Preserve your right to compensation for damages.

 While you’re at it, pay attention to any passengers in the other vehicle.
 Passengers don’t have to share their names or information with you, but you can jot down a brief description of each person.
 If there are no other occupants in the other car, make a note of that, too.

-We’ve made it easy to collect the information you need with a free Car Accident Information Form.
+We’ve made it easy to collect the information you need with this Car Accident Information Form.
 Keep a copy with a pen in the same place you keep your proof of insurance.

 4. Gather Witness Statements